enienws/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Writeup / README

-One can find the HTML output of my iPython notebook in  the following link:
+HTML output of ipython notebook can be found in following link:  [link](https://github.com/enienws/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
-[comment]: <TODO here update projeect code >
+Additionally [project code](https://github.com/enienws/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) can be found on this link.
-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+I forked the original CarND-Traffic-Sign-Classifier-Project and make the modifications in my forked repository.
+Every work including  trained models, images and this markdown file can be found in this repository.

 ### Data Set Summary & Exploration